rumca-js/RSS-Link-Database-2022/2022/12/2022-12-17/https.theintercept.comfeed.lang.en_entries.md

-# Source The Intercept, Source URL:https://theintercept.com/feed/?lang=en
+# Source The Intercept, Source URL:https://theintercept.com/feed/?lang=en, Source language: en-US

 ## Not a Joke, the Pentagon Wants to Name a Warship the USS Fallujah
  - [https://theintercept.com/2022/12/17/uss-fallujah-iraq-warship/](https://theintercept.com/2022/12/17/uss-fallujah-iraq-warship/)